aagamaar/C_Programming/README.md

 Case-sensitive and cannot be keywords.

 CONSTANTS: Fixed values in C program.
 Values do not change during execution of the program.

+COMMENTS: Single line comments .
+//This is a single line comment in C.
+/*This is a multiline
+comment in C*/